eroc123/obsidian-notes/Computer Science/Units/5 - System Software.md

 5.2 Language Translators

-- assembler software for the translation of an assembly language program
+- [[Four types of code translators|Assembly software]] for the translation of an assembly language program
-- a compiler for the translation of a high-level language program
+- a [[compiler]] for the translation of a high-level language program
-- an interpreter for translation and execution of a high-level language program
+- an [[interpreter]] for translation and execution of a high-level language program
-- Explain the benefits and drawbacks of using either a [[compiler]] or interpreter and justify the use of each
+- Explain the benefits and drawbacks of using either a [[compiler]] or [[interpreter]] and justify the use of each
 - Show awareness that high-level language programs may be partially compiled and partially interpreted, such as [[Java Compiler|Java]] (console mode)
 - Describe features found in a typical [[Integrated Development Environment (IDE)]]
 	- Including: